Nature recovery for local authorities

 The natural environment has an innate value that means we have a strong responsibility to protect it.
 Its value to us is also clearer than ever: It is fundamental to our health and wellbeing, is the foundation of a productive economy and provides us with attractive neighbourhoods and access to green spaces we can enjoy.

-Despite this the natural environment faces urgent and significant challenges in the UK and across the world.
-By tackling the biodiversity emergency, we will help nature recover and, at the same time, secure the health and economic benefits from an enhanced natural environment, for wildlife, for people and for our economy.
+Despite this the natural environment faces urgent and significant challenges, with the UK being one of the most nature depleted countries in the world.
+By tackling the twin biodiversity and climate emergencies, we will help nature recover and, at the same time, secure health and economic benefits from an enhanced natural environment, for wildlife, for people and for our economy.

 Key publications include: